-NIF operates in a Unincorporated Joint Venture (UJV) structure, governed by a small skills-based independent board that is advised by a council of participants and various committees.
+NIF operates in an Unincorporated Joint Venture (UJV) structure, governed by a small skills-based independent board that is advised by a committee of partners and various committees.

 The NIF thematic groups, which were established in 2017 to simplify the interface between NIF and user community, include Molecular Imaging and Radiochemistry, Human Imaging, and Animals, Plants, and Materials Imaging.
 The themes, which are comprised of NIF Fellows, other members of NIF nodes, and users, facilitate better engagement between NIF and users and ensure that the strategic direction of the NIF capability is aligned with the needs of the users.